kelvinbrinham/Quantitative_Momentum_Investment_Strategy_Tool/README.md

 Instructions for use (please read Description of analysis first):
 Note: All currency is USD

+1. Input your personal API_key in a config.py file
-1. Initialise the Momentum_strategy class with the amount you want to invest and the number of shares you wish to buy.
-E.g. my_strategy = Momentum_strategy(CASH_TO_INVEST, NUMBER_SHARES_TO_BUY)
+2. Initialise the Momentum_strategy class with the amount you want to invest and the number of shares you wish to buy.
+E.g. my_strategy = Momentum_strategy(CASH_TO_INVEST, NUMBER_SHARES_TO_BUY, API_KEY)
-2. Utilise the Order_Sheet() class function like so:
+3. Utilise the Order_Sheet() class function like so:

 my_strategy.Order_sheet(MOMENTUM_HIT_RATIO: float, INDEX_FILE: str, TICKER_TAG: str, OUTPUT_FILE_PATH: str, FRACTIONAL_SHARES: bool)